 iRFIS Web Portal

 Log into ladbs.org, navigate to iRFIS, enter your 15-digit permit number + 7-digit confirmation code, select inspection type, and submit.
+You've done it a thousand times.
 Available 24/7 but requests after 3 PM count for the next day.

 • Online, no phone call needed